melinamontelongo/mytaskr/README.md

 A web app that allows you to manage your tasks efficiently.
 From daily chores to big projects, it can all be managed on **mytaskr** thanks to its various features such as collaborative workspaces, boards and lists.

-This full-stack project was created with Next.js, Typescript, Tailwind, MongoDB and Prisma amongst other libraries and makes use of the Unsplash API.
+This full-stack project was created with Next.js, Typescript, Tailwind, MongoDB and Prisma amongst other libraries, and makes use of the Unsplash API.

 ## Try it!